 4. Everyone Turns One Year Older on New Year’s Day

-According to the traditional Chinese system of age counting, or xūsuì (虚岁), a person’s age is calculated by the number of lunar years, or portions of years, they have been alive.
-For instance, a baby born in November 2017 would turn 3 on Chinese New Year’s Day 2019 because it would have been alive during three lunar years…the Years of the Rooster (2017), Dog (2018) and Pig (2019).
+According to the traditional Chinese system of age counting, or xūsuì (虚岁), a person’s age is calculated by the number of lunar years or portions of years, they have been alive.
+For instance, a baby born in November 2017 would turn 4 on Chinese New Year’s Day 2020 because it would have been alive during four lunar years…the Years of the Rooster (2017), Dog (2018), Pig (2019) and Rat (2020.)

 5. How to Say “Happy New Year” in Mandarin Chinese

 Happy New Year! – xīn nián kuài lè (新年快乐)